jamesoshea/filepret/README.md

 - Deploy using something other than Now, don't use the `tmp` folder for files
 - Think of a better name
 - A prettier UI
+- Multiple language support (thanks to prettier) with automatic language detection

 ## Contributing